awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-lambda-authorizer-cross-account-lambda-authorizer.md

 1. Choose **Create** to create the new Lambda authorizer for the chosen API\.

-1. You'll see a popup that says **Add Permission to Lambda Function: You have selected a Lambda function from another account\.
-Please ensure that you have the appropriate Function Policy on this function\.
-You can do this by running the following AWS CLI command from account *123456789012*:**, followed by an `aws lambda add-permission` command string\.
+1. You'll see a pop\-up that contains an `aws lambda add-permission` command string\.
+This policy grants API Gateway permissions to invoke the authorizer Lambda function\.
 Copy the command and save it for later\.
 You run the command after you create the authorizer\.

 1. Choose **Create Anyway**\.